 2. Stop the eviction and get help

 If you are getting evicted with nowhere to go, don’t just pack and leave without a fight.
 No state wants its citizens to be thrown on the street like rats.
 That is why there is an eviction process all landlords must follow.
 In addition, the government put support and assistance programs in place to help citizens who meet their qualifications during eviction processes.
-So, check with your local government and see what programs, rights, and support that you qualify for.
+So, check with your local government and see what programs, rights, and support you qualify for.

 Related: What to do when facing eviction: How to handle eviction notice?